kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 This new component, named `kubefed daemon`, exposes certain endpoints to report the cluster health and the federated resources.
+The main intentions why `kubefed daemons` expose certain functionalities as endpoints
+are:

+* Follow a similar approach to the `virtual-kubelet` where the main functionalities are exposed as endpoints (`runningpods`, `containerlogs`, etc...).
+  In our scenario, the `kubefed daemon` exposes them for the federated resources.
+* The list of available functionalities to perform on kubefed clusters could be easily extended in the future when using endpoints.
+  For instance, new endpoints could be exposed to get the logs of federated resources, e.g. `kubectl logs federatedpod mypod --placement=cluster=a`.

 Initially the kubefed daemon exposes the following endpoints: